tincan-linux/tincan-linux.github.io/site/index.md

 === Package Management
 ======================

-Tin Can Linux uses the Arc package manager (also a creation of my own).
+Tin Can Linux uses the Moss package manager (also a creation of my own).
 It functions somewhat similarly to the kiss package manager but is notably different in several ways.
-Read more about it at [@/wiki/arc](/wiki/arc).
+Read more about it at [@/wiki/moss](/wiki/moss).

 === Release Model